sivalabs/sivalabs-hugo/content/posts/spring-boot-tutorials/03-spring-boot-application-configuration-tutorial.md

 When you run your application with a specific profile, then first properties from default profile will be loaded and then profile-specific properties will override them.

-Instead of creating separate properties file for different profiles, you can put all profile properties in **application.properties** file by using `"#---"` or `"!---"` separator as follows:
+Instead of creating separate properties file for different profiles, you can put all profile properties in **application.properties** file and separate profile-specific configuration by using `"#---"` or `"!---"` separator as follows:

 **application.properties**